How to curb your impulse spending in three steps

 Once you understand the feeling you get from impulse spending, the final step is to identify a replacement activity that produces the same feeling (but without the budget-busting expense).

 I used to go to a certain big box store every weekend, not because I needed anything, but because I was bored.
 Running errands made me feel productive.
-It turned out, however, that doing certain chores around the apartment also made me feel productive (and didn’t cost anything).
+It turned out, however, that doing certain chores at home also made me feel productive (and didn’t cost anything).

 It’s a process, and some alternatives work better than others.
 You have to keep in mind that the reason you’re using spending to achieve this feeling is because that’s the easiest way.
 So finding and adapting to a new method may be difficult.
 It’s worth the effort, though, especially when it puts you in a better position to meet all your important financial goals.